berina-majdancic/brick_breaker/README.md

 # brick_breaker
 A simple Brick Breaker game built with C++ and SDL2.
 This classic arcade game challenges players to control a paddle and destroy all the bricks by bouncing a ball.
 It's a fun and beginner-friendly project that showcases basic game mechanics and graphics programming.
+This project uses CMake for build automation and integrates the Clang Formatter for consistent code formatting.
 Features

     Paddle Movement: Use arrow keys to move the paddle left and right.